-Sideloading apps on an Android device is often used as a way to bypass restrictions (such as when an app is not available in your region) or get updates quicker, and sometimes it’s the only option when a desired app is not available in the Play Store for some reason.
+Sideloading apps on an Android device is often used as a way to bypass restrictions (such as when an app is not available in your region) or to get updates faster.
+Sometimes it can be the only option when a desired app is not available via the Play Store for one reason or another.

 A more serious disadvantage is the inherent security risk that it represents.
-Because the APK file is not on the Play Store, you cannot be sure that the app is as its developer intended it to be.
-In some cases APK files are pirated to bypass some restrictions (such as in-app purchases) or, worse yet, injected with malware that will compromise your phone’s security.
+Because APK files don’t come from the Play Store, you can’t be sure that the app is as its developer intended it to be.
+In some cases, APK files are pirated to bypass some restrictions (such as in-app purchases) or, worse yet, injected with malware that will compromise your phone’s security.

-One way to prevent viruses from infecting your phone as a result of sideloading apps is by downloading APKs for trusted sources only.
-APK Mirror is generally accepted by the Android community as being a safe place to get APK files.
+One way to prevent these nasty viruses from infecting your phone is to download APKs from trusted sources only.
+APK Mirror, for example, is generally accepted by the Android community as being a safe place to get APK files.

-Another way you can prevent malware from being loaded onto your phone through APK files is by scanning them to detect viruses before installing.
-There are quite a few services that will help you scan an APK file before you install it on your phone.
+Another way you can prevent malware from being loaded onto your phone is by scanning your APK files for viruses before installing.
+There are a few services that can help you scan an APK.
+What follows are the best ones you can use.

 Metadefender allows you to upload an APK file to be scanned by multiple antivirus engines.
 Files are treated as archives, meaning they will be extracted so that each individual file is scanned, but a scan of the whole unextracted APK file will be performed as well.
 Users can simply drag and drop their files, and a report will be compiled in a few seconds.